-- Push the choke/fast idle lever in completely (to the OFF CHOKE position). - Pull the starter rope quickly with your right hand until the engine starts. - Allow the engine to run for approximately 5 seconds.
-Then, squeeze and release throttle trigger to allow engine to return to idle speed.
+- Fully push in choke knob (to the OFF position); pull the starter rope until the engine starts. - Allow the engine to run for approximately 5 seconds.
+Then, squeeze and release the throttle trigger to allow engine to return to idle speed.